evildmp/conference-handbook/handbook/event-itself/social-events.rst

 appropriately labelled (for allergies, vegetarians, etc) and that if people need to ask for specially-prepared meals, they know that they have to ask and whom to ask.

+It will help your attendees, and save you time because then people won't need to ask you, if you're able to provide good information about food, in advance, to attendees.

 Being a good host
 =================